 Growing up we ate salad a lot.
 There weren’t many vegetables (actually none) that I would eat cooked, so salad was how I would get my vegetables.
 I would eat all of the lettuce first, and all the good stuff would fall to the bottom of the bowl.
 Those last bites of carrot, sunflower seeds, and cheese were my favorite.
-This carrot & cabbage salad is inspired by all of the good stuff that falls to the bottom of a salad after you eat the greens.
+This carrot & cabbage salad is inspired by that childhood favorite of mine.

 Carrot & Cabbage Salad is:

 nutrient dense: Carrots and red cabbage are both full of antioxidants & vitamin A. Sunflower seeds are high in protein and minerals such as magnesium.